Riyadh Art is one of the four major projects His Royal Highness King Salman bin Abdulaziz Al Saud launched.

-This is a series of 19 specific kinetic art interventions of large-scale, high-impact, and color.
+This series of 19 specific kinetic art interventions of large-scale, high-impact, and color.
 Each art designed to support Riyadh’s wayfinding experience will provide a joyful everyday experience.

-These are to be integrated into the city’s core infrastructure, placed at major road and rail intersections.
+These will be integrated into the city’s core infrastructure, placed at major road and rail intersections.

 Art In Transit

-The ‘Art in Transit’ program integrates public art and Riyadh’s Metro and BRT bus system to create beautiful and distinctive stations.
+The ‘Art in Transit’ program integrates public art and Riyadh’s Metro and BRT bus systems to create beautiful, distinctive stations.

-This innovative Art program fosters interaction amongst citizens through the expanse of 6 metro lines, 80 stations, three bus terminals, and more than 1000 stations and stops.
+This innovative Art program fosters interaction among citizens through the expanse of 6 metro lines, 80 stations, three bus terminals, and more than 1,000 stations and stops.

 Art and design are working together to provide a layered sense of engagement.

 Urban Flow is about integrating public art into the citywide network of pedestrian walkways and footpaths, allowing citizens to experience art and the city together.

 Shifting its focus from a transport system that privileges the car, the city is transitioning to public transportation, encouraging pedestrians and cyclists into the streets and onto the Metro to experience the capital city’s creative canvas.

 Three artists will illuminate key bridges across the city, highlighting the bridge’s structural configuration as the physical, social, and emotional connector to the landscape—a distinctive, vibrant experience for everybody.